 - A full Chinese medical diagnosis with personalised lifestyle advice

-- Three sessions of authentic syndrome acupuncture (1 per week) plus auricular therapy (a type of ear acupuncture)
+- A session of authentic syndrome acupuncture plus auricular therapy (a type of ear acupuncture)

 How this Anti-Smoking and Addictions Programme can help